-The Old Lahaina Luau takes great pride in presenting an authentic Hawaiian luau - an evening of traditional Hawaiian cuisine, music, cultural dances and island crafts.
-Guests will appreciate a genuine reflection of Hawaii's rich history, while enjoying an ocean view and sunset.
+The Old Lahaina Luau takes great pride in presenting an authentic Hawaiian luau - an evening of traditional Hawaiian cuisine, music, cultural dances, and island crafts.
+Guests will appreciate a genuine reflection of Hawaii's rich history while enjoying an ocean view and sunset.

-I can attest that this is, by far, the best luau that you will find anywhere in the islands.
+This is, by far, the best luau that you will find anywhere in the islands.
 It offers the most delicious and authentic food and the most well-produced and choreographed entertainment.

 Oceanfront at 1251 Front Street, Lahaina, Maui.

 - Guests are individually greeted with fresh flower lei, tropical drink and a personalized souvenir program.
-Premium open bar included through out the evening.
+Premium open bar included throughout the evening.

 - Luau hosts escort guests to reserved seats and acquaint them with our Luau grounds.

 - Professional photographers are available to capture the evening’s memories (no obligation to purchase).

 Laulima & Imu Presentation

 - During the first hour, guests can learn about our fascinating Hawaiian history and culture in the laulima (working together) area, along the ocean’s edge.